Skip to content

 The 20th century brought both devastation and renewal to Budapest.
 Budapest faced immense hardship during World War II, with the brutal Siege of Budapest leaving much of the city in ruins and the Holocaust claiming the lives of over half a million Hungarian Jews.
 After the war, Hungary fell to communism and in the following decades, Hungary remained under Soviet control.
 In the 1960s, however, Hungary adopted a more moderate form of communism known as Goulash Communism, which allowed limited economic reforms and a somewhat improved standard of living compared to other Eastern Bloc countries.
 Despite this, political repression and censorship persisted.
 Since the fall of communism in 1989, Budapest has undergone a remarkable transformation, reclaiming its place as a cultural and economic powerhouse in Central Europe.
 Here are some more facts you may not know about Budapest:

 • Budapest has a third nickname aside from the "Pearl of the Danube" and the "Paris of the East," often called the "City of Spas," thanks to its abundance of natural thermal springs.
-These baths, such as Széchenyi Thermal Baths and Gellért Baths, offer not only relaxation but also a glimpse into Budapest's history of wellness and healing culture.
+These baths, such as Széchenyi Thermal Bath and Gellért Bath, offer not only relaxation but also a glimpse into Budapest's history of wellness and healing culture.

 • The Chain Bridge, spanning the Danube River, is not only a vital transportation link but also an iconic symbol of Budapest.
 Built in the 19th century, it was the first permanent bridge connecting Buda and Pest, uniting the two distinct halves of the city.